Born for Auto-Tagging: Faster and better with new objective functions: Introduction

-awoo majors in MarTech.
-It serves as SaaS by combining OMO (Online Merge Offline) and awoo AMP (AI marketing platform).
-It is successful in utilizing valuable tags in E-commerce, retail stores, AdTech, SEO, retargeting service, and business intelligence. awoo AMP uses tags to help customers to find products efficiently and increase conversion rates.
-Tagging for product pages does not only advantage in keyword search but also benefits the online stores in managing products.
+awoo is successful in utilizing valuable tags in E-commerce, retail stores, AdTech, SEO, retargeting service, and business intelligence. awoo AMP uses tags to help customers to find products efficiently and increase conversion rates.
+Tagging for product pages not only advantage in keyword search but also benefits online stores in managing products.
 Most personal recommendation systems are based on collaborative filtering.
 It focuses either on items that one bought in the past or other people bought in common.
-However, transfer of interest or overlapping with popular items with lacking enough personal information may cause poor recommendation.
-Understanding products and focusing on the message of the items by tags may capture the intention of the customers. awoo AMP uses the A/B test to show that it increases 71\% search volume, 230\% time on page, 200\% conversion rates and 100\% per customer transaction on average.
+However, personal interest shifts or relating to popular items may cause poor recommendations.
+Understanding products and focusing on the message of the items by tags may capture customers' intentions.
+We use A/B test to show that it increases 71\% search volume, 230\% time on page, 200\% conversion rates, and 100\% per customer transaction on average.
 It does induce great shopping serendipity.

 To generate tags for large E-commerce platforms, we investigate extracting tags automatically.
-Tags range over categories, goods, brands, and features which vary in different industries.
+Tags range over categories, goods, brands, and features, varying in different industries.
 They are complicated and technical to establish rules.
-However, we have extensive experience in managing tags.
+However, we have extensive experience in managing tags due to our long-term business in SEO.

 BAT ({\bf B}orn for {\bf A}uto-{\bf T}agging) is reconstructed from the encoder of Evolved Transformer~\cite{ET}.
 This model is created for auto-tagging.
 It converges faster and better than other SOTA models.
-Its 4-layer structure obtains the best F scores at 50 epochs and the scores exceed the other deep layers at 100 epochs.
+Its 4-layer structure (figure~\ref{en}) obtains the best F scores at 50 epochs and the scores exceed the other deep layers at 100 epochs.
 To generate rich (higher ${\rm F_2}$) and clean (higher ${\rm F_1}$) tags, we create new objective functions $L_{\rm PBP}$ \eqref{pbp} and $L_{\rm CECLA}$ \eqref{awooloss} to maintain similar ${\rm F_1}$ scores with cross-entropy $L_{\rm CE}$ but also increase ${\rm F_2}$ scores simultaneously.
+See figure \ref{ceclapbpcef1} and \ref{ceclapbpcef2} for detail.